volatile-torpedo/TempL-MaGIX/README.md

 - [ ] Update autocorrects for all three to include the {{gap}}
 - [ ] Remove Coretek logo from document
 - [ ] Remove sensitivity from document
+- [ ] Update "Next Steps":
+  - Rename Timeline to Timeframe
+  - Rename Urgency to Impact or Risk
+  - Rename Importance to Priority
+  - Remove "VCW"

 ## Decision, Limitation and Note blocks